Journal of Finnish Studies

 • Non-native speakers of English should have their manuscripts proofed by a native speaker before submission.
 The submissions with multiple deviations from good and idiomatic academic English will be returned for revision before being considered for publication.

 • There is no predetermined length requirement for article submissions.
-The manuscripts are typically 15–20 typed pages.
+The manuscripts are typically 15–20 typed pages (US) or 50,000 characters with spaces.

 PEER REVIEW POLICY